This is another addition to my series of posts concerning top level domain names (TLDs or domain extension).

 If .mobi had a solution to magically fix this issue for website owners, then they would indeed have an enviable advantage.

 However, even if there was such a magical solution, the best and most effective mobile-friendly web pages would have to be specially designed.
-This is especially so for ecommerce and dynamic/database-driven sites, such as shopping and travel booking sites.
+This is especially so for ecommerce and dynamic/database-driven sites, such as a shopping or travel booking site.

 Mobile Friendly Sites Do Not Need Another Domain or TLD